pgit/anyhttp/README.md

 The asynchronous operations exposed by server and client are [ASIO asynchronous operations](https://think-async.com/Asio/asio-1.30.2/doc/asio/reference/asynchronous_operations.html).
 As such, they support a range of [completion tokens](https://think-async.com/Asio/asio-1.30.2/doc/asio/overview/model/completion_tokens.html) like [use_awaitable](https://think-async.com/Asio/asio-1.30.2/doc/asio/reference/use_awaitable.html) or plain callbacks.

+The implementation is hidden behind [any_completion_handler](https://www.boost.org/doc/libs/1_86_0/doc/html/boost_asio/reference/any_completion_handler.html) so that it can be compiled separately.

 This work is partly inspired by [asio-grpc](https://github.com/Tradias/asio-grpc), which takes the idea even one step further and also supports the upcomming sender/receiver model of execution.